Likash28/Multilingual-Speech-Recognition-and-Transcription-using-Js/README.md

 ## 🤖 How It Works
 The application leverages the **Web Speech API** to perform speech recognition:
 - **Initialization**: When the user clicks the "Start Listening" button, the `SpeechRecognition` object is initialized with the selected language.
-- **Recording**: The speech is captured and converted to text in real-time.
+- **Recording**: The speech is captured and converted to text in real time.
 - **Display**: The recognized text is displayed on the web page, updating dynamically.
 - **Error Handling**: Various error scenarios (like no microphone or permission denial) are handled gracefully.